filipsPL/autowx2/README.md

 1. Fetch sources: `git clone --depth 1 git@github.com:filipsPL/autowx2.git`
   - alternatively: `git clone --depth 1 https://github.com/filipsPL/autowx2.git`
 2. Inspect the script `install.sh`, modify if needed.
 In most cases, it should work out of the box (for debian and debian-like systems; tested on debian, ubuntu, mint and travis debian like linux).
 Modify *wxtoimg* section to fetch sources that matches your architecture.
+  - uncomment section `pip` or `conda` depending on your preferences of installing python packages
 3. If you are fine with the above script, run it with `bash install.sh`. :warning: use at your own risk!
 4. Edit the main config file `autowx2_conf.py`
 5. Edit your system's crontab file and add the `bin/update-keps.sh` script to it, eg:<br/>`0 4 * * * path/to/autowx2/bin/update-keps.sh 1> /dev/null 2>/dev/null`<br/>you can also trigger it manually from time to time.